COMMUNITY COMPOST PROGRAM

 The Community Compost program offers participants flexible food scrap drop-offs and educational opportunities in compost and sustainability.

-At the beginning of the program, there is a training session that all members are required to attend.
+In April, there is a training session that all members are required to attend.
 There is an annual cost of $80 per household to become a member of the program, this cost directly supports one seasonal staff support in the program.
 There are scholarships available for participants who might not otherwise be able to join.

 We hope that you will join us in turning food waste into a valuable resource to enrich our shared land!